 In most cases, therefore, students wishing to change subjects need to complete Year 11 before they are able to do so.
-The exception to this is a student on an ATAR pathway who decides to switch to a General pathway in Semester 2 after receiving examination and coursework results that are consistently below 50% during Semester 1.
+The exception to this is a student on an ATAR pathway who decides to switch to a Non-ATAR pathway in Semester 2 after receiving examination and coursework results that are consistently below 50% during Semester 1.

 Where a student wishes to study a course in Year 12 that he is not studying in Year 11, the request will be considered on an individual basis and is subject to consideration of the student’s needs, prior knowledge and skills, timetable and class sizes.

 Where a change is allowed, the student will be credited for completion of the first unit (i.e. one semester), and will be enrolled in the second unit of the new subject commencing immediately or soon after the examinations.
 By studying two semester-long subjects, the student receives the same credit towards his WACE that he would receive if he had completed a year-long subject.

 It is not possible for Year 11 students to change subjects beyond Week 6 of Term 1 or mid-year in the following circumstances:

 - A student wishes to drop an ATAR subject for a General subject to make his workload easier

 - A student not enjoying or not succeeding in a subject picks up another ATAR subject instead, with the intention of discontinuing it at the end of Year 11.

 The School is required to ensure fairness to all students when using the same assessment task in more than one class.
 Strategies such as the following may be used: